 Ever lost track of time while playing a game?
 That’s the ‘flow’ state at work.
 It’s like being in a bubble where nothing else matters.
 You’re fully focused, time flies, and distractions fade away.

-Good games are built to get you into this zone.
+Good games are designed to get you into this zone.
 They hit that sweet spot – not too easy, not too hard.
 It’s called the Goldilocks Zone.

 I played Tetris for hours as a kid.
 The blocks fell, I spun them, and boom – I was hooked.
 That’s flow in action.
 Games give quick feedback, unlike school where you wait for grades.